matrixmonster11/capacitor-nfc/README.md

 ### Writing NFC Tags

-To write NDEF messages to NFC tags, use the `writeNDEF`, `writeNDEFStr`, or `writeNDEFUint8Array` method and listen for `nfcWriteSuccess` events.
+To write NDEF messages to NFC tags, use the `writeNDEF` method and listen for `nfcWriteSuccess` events.

 ```typescript
 import { NFC, NDEFWriteOptions, NFCError } from '@exxili/capacitor-nfc';